ilent2/ott/docs/Example-Beams.rst

    beam = ott.beam.Gaussian('power', 0.1, 'wavelength', 532e-9);

-Many of the :class:`+ott.+beam` classes provide alternative construction methods for convenience, for example, the Gaussian and Laguerre--Gaussian beams provide a ``FromNa`` method that accepts a numerical aperture value as the first argument.
+Many of the :mod:`+ott.+beam` classes provide alternative construction methods for convenience, for example, the Gaussian and Laguerre--Gaussian beams provide a ``FromNa`` method that accepts a numerical aperture value as the first argument.